chenzhivis/Analysis-and-Classification-of-Restaurant-Reviews/README.md

 5. Models evaluation
 6. Business conclusion and discussion

-*  mod4_API.ipynb, -- the jupyter notebook for Yelp API to get KFC restaurants reviews, clean up and to save data to .csv file
+*  review_API.ipynb, -- the jupyter notebook for Yelp API to get KFC restaurants reviews, clean up and to save data to .csv file

 *  McDonalds-Yelp-Sentiment-DFE.csv, -- the dataset that contains 1525 observations of reviews, cities, sentiments, etc from clients who ate in McDonald's stores.